Close Menu

 Post 4 — Oracle Database Installation and DBCA

-Post 5 — Post-Installation and Final Validation
+Post 5 — Final Validation and Quick Reference

 What Is Oracle RAC?

 RAC works by having multiple servers (nodes) access the same datafiles stored on shared storage.
-What makes this possible is Oracle Clusterware – the software that coordinates nodes, manages resources, and ensures data consistency.
+What makes this possible is Oracle Clusterware — the software that coordinates nodes, manages resources, and guarantees data consistency.

 Core Components

-Oracle Clusterware (Grid Infrastructure): manages cluster resources, VIPs, the OCR, and Voting Disks.
+Oracle Clusterware (Grid Infrastructure): manages cluster resources, VIPs, OCR, and Voting Disks.
 It’s installed before the database and is the heart of RAC.

 Network Topology